 The picture above shows exposed areas underneath the keyboard which may have water damage so check them thoroughly while inspecting the motherboard.

 Once you have dismantled the laptop and taken out the motherboard, remove the BIOS battery first before proceeding with repairing water damage.
 Although in some cases, cleaning the motherboard is not required but it is recommended to inspect it thoroughly.

 If you see signs of water damage on the motherboard then it’s time to get working on repairing it.
 First of all, take a few cotton buds and some white spirit in a glass.
-Dip the cotton bud in the glass and gently clean the moisture from motherboard as shown below.
+Dip the cotton bud in the glass and gently clean the residue from motherboard as shown below.